getify/foi-lang/formalization-work/Foi-Specification.md

 A **generator** is a function whose execution can be suspended mid-body; resumption is controlled **externally** on demand, via an attached iterator (`IterP` instance, §6.5.4).

-Foi generators are the sole userland-observable pause point (§6 opener): each suspension is triggered by an `Effect.Gen.Yield` perform (via the `<::` sugar of §6.2.2), and each resumption is triggered by an explicit step on the generator's attached `IterP` instance (§6.6.2).
+Foi generators are the sole userland-observable pause point (§6 opener): each suspension is triggered by an `Effect.Host.Gen.Yield` perform (via the `<::` sugar of §6.2.2), and each resumption is triggered by an explicit step on the generator's attached `IterP` instance (§6.6.2).